At a glance

 Financial reporting is a window into ethical conduct.
 Stokes believes organisations need to create an environment that encourages individuals to do the right thing.

+“In a boardroom setting, there is often a hesitation to dissent if five of the seven people are in agreement,” Stokes says.
 “There is a natural, inbuilt mechanism to protect yourself and to not be the odd one out, and therefore you may not want to voice your opinion.

 “The boardroom has to create a safe culture of willingly speaking out and not being dismissed.
 I think that comes back to the chair’s role of creating that safe space.